Last updated on August 3, 2023

 The cover of Seventh Dimension – The Door was manipulated in Photoshop by a professional book designer.
 The girl had no blouse on—we added that.
 Her long hair dipped into the water so we cut it.
 I didn’t want a mermaid.
-We sprinkled golden glitter on the surface of the water and added a waterfall to the background.
+We sprinkled gold glitter on the surface of the water and added a waterfall to the background.
 We enhanced the bird and added highlights behind the girl to do one thing—to draw your attention to Shale Snyder, the main character in Seventh Dimension – The Door.

 We can do that because we can manipulate what the eye sees.
 But what about what is underneath the skin or that outer layer that we can’t see?
 Shale was tempted to believe the serpent’s lie to make her beautiful on the outside.
 Save for her friend, Daniel, she would have been consumed by the temptation.

-She wanted to be beautiful, but what she truly wanted was to feel valued by somebody.
+She wanted to be beautiful, but she truly wanted to feel valued by somebody.
 Her self-worth and self‑esteem had been bruised by others.
 She was persuaded to believe the lie because she was desperate for love.

 Beauty, money, wealth—all those things tempt us into believing that if we had this or that one thing, then everything would be great.

 Satan lives in the spiritual realm and when you enter that realm of questioning and seeking answers, you will be confronted with choices.
 The serpent wants to convince you that he can give you a shortcut to happiness.

 If you spend all of your time making yourself beautiful on the outside but don’t spend time with God developing your relationship with him on the inside, you will be a trophy—a trophy of the devil.